LaunchCodeEducation/csharp-web-dev-exercises/README.md

-﻿# Exercises Starter Codex for C# Web Development
+﻿# Exercises Starter Code for C# Web Development

 These projects cover the first 7 lessons of unit 2 of LaunchCode's C# Web Development.
 This is the second unit to LaunchCode's Web Development programs.